xdmnl/api-documentation/source/plugin.html.md

 <script src="https://dl.frontapp.com/libs/frontjs.min.js"></script>
 ```

-To create a new plugin, go to Settings > API & integrations > Plugins ans click on "Add a plugin":
+To create a new plugin, go to > Plugins & API > Plugins ans click on "Add a plugin":

 ![Add a new plugin](plugin-settings.png)